KennethJAllen/ygo-small-world/README.md

 Moreover, the diagonal entries are the number of connections a card has to another card in the deck.
 The darker the entry, the more connections a card has to other cards in the deck.

+## Image Generation

+* To generate Small World graph and matrix visualizations with a YDK file or list of cards, use the `small_world_generate_images` notebook.

 ### Generate Adjacency Matrix from YDK File

 To generate an adjacency matrix from a YDK file, run the `ydk_to_df_adjacency_matrix(ydk_file, squared=False)` function.
 To generate the square of the adjacency matrix, set the optional parameter to `squared=True`.
 An example is given in the notebook `small_world_bridge_finder.ipynb`.